BIRSBiointegration/whitePaper/manuscript.md

 * neural network / autoencoders

-## Data structures and software packages to enable analyses
+## Software strategies to enable analyses of multimodal single cell experiments

-Basic objectives:
+### Key questions

-* Support development of efficient data containers/data services, balancing abstraction with concrete responsiveness to new biotechnologies
+* How should multimodal single cell data be managed for interactive and batch analyses?
-* Support software developers in achievement of scalability in their tools
+* What methods will help software developers create scalable solutions for multimodal single cell analysis?
-* Support end-users in adoption and successful use
+* How can we ensure that visualization methods that are central to multimodal single cell analysis are usable by researchers with visual impairments?

-### A software ecosystem for multimodal single cell genomics
+### Data management strategies

-* Defining the ecosystem; scope and principles of evolution
+* Abstract data type: "multiassay experiment".
+This reflects the idea that each mode will be characterized by a different collection of features on possibly non-overlapping collections of samples.
+The metadata on features should be clearly and conventionally defined.
+For example, genes and transcripts are enumerated using Ensembl catalog identifiers; regions of accessibility are defined using genomic coordinates in a clearly specified reference build.
+Metadata on samples must include all relevant information on experimental conditions such as treatment, protocol, and date of technical processing.
-* Current content targets
+* Serializations and data access methods for
     * spatial transcriptomics
     * scNMT-seq ...

-* Governance concepts
+### Scalability strategies

-### Containers for developers and users
+### Reducing barriers to interpretable visualizations

 ### Details of working components